zhengyuli/lzy-workspace-configurations/README.md

 ### Customization

-Append the following to your ~/.env.sh script
+Append the following to your ~/.env.sh script:

 ```
 # Settings for pyenv